OttaviaE/RcouRse/index.md

 This course aims at gving a brief yet comprehensive introduction to the use of `R` as a programming language. `R` can be used for developing web application through `RStudio` and the `shiny` package.
 Some examples of shiny apps can be found [here](https://shiny.rstudio.com/gallery/).

-- IntRoduction: Using `R` for data analsyis and programming PDF
+- IntRoduction: Using `R` for data analysis and programming [PDF](intRo/intRo.pdf)
-- Shine bright like an open source app: Basics on how to program in `shiny` for developing interactive web applications Rmd
+- Shine bright like an open source app: Basics on how to program in `shiny` for developing interactive web applications [Rmd](shiny/shiny.Rmd)

 ## Further readings